Peden Home

 John Ledbetter "Jack" Taylor was the first husband of Betty Jane Frank.
 Jack was killed in an aircraft accident during training at Mokuleia Air Field, Territory of Hawaii on 8 Jul 1944.

 At right: photo of Lt Taylor in the cockpit of a P-39 Airacobra during training probably in Thomasville, Georgia.
+His wife and family called him Jack.

-John Ledbetter Taylor was born 20 Nov 1919 in Delaware, Ohio to Richard Fowler Taylor and Kathleen Dowdell (Richard Fowler Taylor died on 9 Sep 1932 in Clinton, Indiana - Kathleen Dowdell was born in 1897 in Warrenton, MO and died in 1991 in Chicago, IL).
-Jack had no siblings.
+John Ledbetter Taylor was born 20 Nov 1919 in Delaware, Ohio to Richard Fowler Taylor and Kathleen Dowdell (Richard Fowler Taylor 1895-1932 died in an aircraft accident on 9 Sep 1932 in Clinton, Indiana - Kathleen Dowdell 1897-1991 was born in Warrenton, MO and died in Chicago, IL).
+Jack had one brother, Richard Dowdell Taylor 1918-1919 who died at 9 months old before Jack was born.
 There are pictures of Kathleen on this web page.
-I did not find any pictures of Richard Taylor.
+I don't have any pictures of Richard Fowler Taylor.
 Ledbetter is Jack's grandmother's maiden name.

 Jack's maternal grandparents were Nathan Henry Dowdell and Julia Ann Lucas.
 That family was from Carbondale, Jackson, IL.

 An address that I have for Kathleen T. Archer about 1946 is 940 E 69th Steet, Chicago, 19, Illinois.
 From SSDI records, Kathleen died on 21 Jan 1991 in Jackson Park, IL.
-I've written a letter to Dowdell's and Archer's in and around this area of Chicago but have not had any response.

 During training, Jack was stationed in Eagle Pass, TX, Thomasville, GA and Tallahassee, FL.